WORKING FROM HOME: Using a Standing Desk and Why You Should Try It

 I built my own standing desk.
 And, I swear to you, my productivity sky-rocketed!
 I felt more alert and far more energised.
 With only a brief intermission a couple of years ago (see Note 1 at the end of this post), I’ve been working standing for YEARS!
 And I haven’t been doing it alone.

-If you were to visit our Protein Pow office right now, you’d probably find Daniel, myself, and our other team members standing behind our desks.
+If you were to visit our Protein Pow office right now, you’d probably find us and our other team members standing behind our desks.
 We used to just use boxes but, last week, we built something much better.
 You can see it below!
 We look like office prairie dogs over here, tap tap tap tapping on our keyboards all day.
+And, at home, I have the same setup!

 Hopefully, by the time you get to the end of this post, you too will want to ditch the chair.
 Or, at least, you’ll consider it.
 There are several important reasons why working standing could work to your advantage!
 I’ve jotted them down below.
 I’ve also gone ahead and given you guys a couple of ‘recipes’ to build your own standing desk at home or at work.
 At the very end of this post too, I went into some alternatives to standing if you’re in a workplace that isn’t standing-friendly, if you have any back problems, or if you, like I once was, are or have been pregnant and could do with some support.